 Entry into the following Health Science programs at SUNY Broome Community College is based on a competitive admissions process: Clinical Laboratory Technician (online or campus based), Dental Hygiene, Health Information Technology, Histological Technician, Nursing, Nursing: Evening/Weekender, Physical Therapist Assistant and Radiologic Technology.

 The above programs begin with the fall semester only, except the Clinical Laboratory Technician (On-line Option) programs which begin with the spring semester only and the Nursing Evening/Weekender program, which is offered every other spring semester in even years.
-The next three semesters into which the Nursing Evening/Weekend program will be admitting students begin in January 2020, January 2022, January 2024.
+The next three semesters into which the Nursing Evening/Weekend program will be admitting students begin in January 2022, January 2024, and January 2026.